-Approximate 200 words (for a typical 20 minute lecture).
-This section consists of a narrative (short story) about the lecture using only words and drawings (NO equations, symbols or other codes are allowed; there is a 10 percent penalty for each that appears).
-You write the narrative as if you are explaining the ideas to a random person that you might meet at a bus stop.
+This section is like a journal of ideas covered in each class.
+It consists of a narrative (short story) about the lecture using only words and drawings (NO equations, symbols or other codes are allowed; there is a 10 percent penalty for each that appears).

-These narratives are intended for you to capture and discuss (mainly journal style) essential physics ideas.
-Equations or other mathematical formulations are NOT ALLOWED !! in these narratives.
-The narrative should be a place where you can write "freely" about the relationships of nature (known as the laws of physics).
+You write the narrative as if you are explaining the ideas to a random non-physics person that you might meet at a bus stop.
+These narratives are intended for you to discuss (mainly journal style) some of the essential physics ideas.

+Equations or other mathematical formulations are NOT ALLOWED!! in these narratives.
+The narrative should be a place where you can write "freely" about the relationships of nature (known as the fundamental laws of physics or the fundamental laws of nature).

-b) EX == Example Section:
+b) MEX == My EXample Section (20 %)